aiida-cusp/aiida-cusp/docs/source/user_guide/datatypes/inputs/potcar.rst

    >>> print("{} {} {}".format(potcar['Cu'].name, potcar['Cu'].version, potcar['Cu'].functional))
    Cu 20010105 pbe

-If your calculation requires a different potential, for instance the `Cu_pv` potential, the above shown default behavior can be overidden by passing the desired potential paramters to the function using the `potcar_params` dictionary.
+If your calculation requires a different potential, for instance the `Cu_pv` potential, the above shown default behavior can be overridden by passing the desired potential parameters to the function using the `potcar_params` dictionary.
 To use the `Cu_pv` potential instead of the `Cu` potential, chosen by default, the following `potcar_params` need to passed:

 .. code-block:: python